redhat-cop/infra.osbuild/README.md

 ## How to use

-You will need a RHEL, Centos Stream or Fedora server that you can connect to remotely via an inventory, or run this ciollection on locally by changing the playbooks to hosts: localhost instead of all.
+You will need a RHEL, Centos Stream or Fedora server that you can connect to remotely via an inventory, or run this collection locally by changing the playbooks to hosts: localhost instead of all.

 ### Configure Osbuild Composer Server